ansible-community/awesome-ansible/README.md

 - [Ansible Template Playground](https://tech-playground.com/playgrounds/ansible-template/) - Online playground for running, testing and sharing Ansible templates.
 - [RemoteOpenClaw](https://remoteopenclaw.com) - Open marketplace for AI skills and personas built on OpenClaw.

+- [RemoteOpenClaw](https://remoteopenclaw.com) - Open marketplace for AI skills and personas built on OpenClaw.

 ## Blog posts and opinions

 > Best practices and other opinions on Ansible.